jonmadison/beyond_the_slab/beyond_the_slab.md

 ![](image/IMG_0859.png)
 #My recommendations 👍
 * Grab an Arduino (Uno or Mini) _Kit_  to start
-* Maybe Try out TI Launchpad -- Free stuff
-* If you're into Javascript, grab a Tessel
+* Grab a Raspberry Pi or a Tessel -- you'll start to take your creations "off the screen"
 * Find a local group!
-* Do it.
+* Ask for help

 ^Grab an Arduino (Uno or Mini) _Kit_  to start.
 Kits usually come with breadboard,LEDs,few other components, and usually a book
 ^Maybe Try out TI Launchpad.
 TI has a habit of providing samples for free, because they love eventually selling in bulk